testdouble/react-decoupler/README.md

 injector.register('currentLocation', currentLocation);
 injector.register('vehicle.calculateRange', calculateVehicleRange);
 injector.register('TripManager', TripManager, {
   // When resolved, injector will call `new TripManager()`
   asInstance: true,
 });

-// By registering external dependencies in the Injector, components and other
-// services don't need to import them directly.
-This makes it very easy to (a)
-// test modules in isolation by filling an injector with mocked dependencies (b)
-// swap out dependencies in different parts of the app without updating imports

-injector.register('axios', axios.create({ /* custom params */ }));

 injector.register('APIClient', APIClient, {
   // injector will bind the following params to the constructor
   withParams: [